-Of course deciding between the Nook and the Kindle Fire can be a bit of a challenge, so I’ve been playing around with both, to help you pick which one is best for you (or that lucky recipient). -Kristen
+Of course deciding between the Nook and the Kindle Fire can be a bit of a challenge, so I’ve been playing around with both, to help you pick which one is best for you (or that lucky recipient).

-more of a casual tablet user and don’t necessarily need to use it for work or a steady stream of social media updates (heh), then you’ll want to take a long hard look at both of these gadgets, both of which offer a fantastic bang for the buck.
+Keep in mind, I don’t think either are true iPad competitors.
+The iPad size, speed, memory, and apps beat both of these hands down.
+Something has to be sacrificed if you’re going to sell a tablet for less than $250.
+However, if you’re more of a casual tablet user and don’t necessarily need to use it for work or a steady stream of social media updates (heh), then you’ll want to take a long hard look at both of these gadgets, both of which offer a fantastic bang for the buck.

 The Kindle Fire